pavlesav/FoundationsOfCSS2025/Projects_Guidance/ProjectsGuide.md

 # Foundations of Computational Social Systems: Projects Guide

-The course assessment is based on a final course project.
+50% of the course assessment is based on a final course project.
 Projects are done in groups that can have at most 4 students and must mix students with different backgrounds (at least two different backgrounds per group).
 The purpose of the project is to show what you have learned in the course in terms of data management, analysis, statistics, and interpretation.
-Projects have to start from a research question and have an empirical focus, but at the same time critically reflect on methods, conclusions, and limitations.
+Projects have to start from a research question and have an empirical focus, but at the same time critically reflect on methods, hypotheses, conclusions, and limitations.

 ## Some basic information:

-- The format of project presentations will be the following: one group will present their work, after which another group will oppose and constructively criticize their work and propose improvements or ask clarification questions.
+- The format of project presentations will be a poster presentation: groups will present their work as a poster while the committee ask questions and vote on the quality of the research and presentations.

-- Group poster presentations will take place **physically in the lecture room** [TBA]() on 28.01.
+- Group poster presentations will take place physically in the **lecture room HS FSI I (FSEG054) from 11 to 14 on 28.01**.
 Each presentation will have a time limit of 10 minutes, followed by 10 minutes for discussion.
 Each student in the group has to participate in both their project presentation and their discussion round.

-- Every student has to attend to **the poster persentation session** because each student will be presenter in one round and discussant in the other one.
+- **Printing and installing your poster**: You are responsible to hand-in your poster for print and installing it on the day of the examination.
+The format of your poster is **A0 format, 841 x 1190 mm**.
+One group member should send the poster in PDF format and in A0 format to Paula Nauta by **19.01.2025 : nauta@student.tugraz.at**. **Any delay results in no print and fail in the exam**.

-- We will prepare an entry in Teach Center for you to register your group and after all groups are registered, we will announce the agenda for the session including which group presents and which is the discussant. **The deadline for group registrations is 22.12.
-The agenda with times and who presents will be announced over the following weeks, after the groups have been registered**.
+- Every student has to attend to **the poster persentation session**; each student will be a  each student will be presenter in one round and a  each student will be presenter in one round and discussant in the other one.

 - Discussants only need to pay attention to the poster presentation and ask questions or propose improvements afterwards.
 To qualify for the full grade, each student in your group has to ask a question when you are a discussant.
 After that, lecturers might ask questions and also make comments.

-- You can get guidance for your project during the exercise sessions of 07.01.2025 and 14.01.2025.
-From 21.01 there will be no more project guidance from the side of the lecturers.
+- You can get guidance for your projects in two sessions: 17.12.2024 and 14.01.2025 from 11:00 to 12:00.
+There are no lectures from 17.12.2024.

-- The deadline to submit your report is **February 11th** (end of day).
+- Apart from the poster presentation, and after getting feedback, each group submits a max.
+10-page research report.
+The deadline to submit your report is **February 9th** (end of day).
 You can submit over Teach Center.

-- Reports must be in pdf format, briefly explaining the project and its results. **Do not submit python code or notebooks.**
+- Reports must be in pdf format, briefly explaining the research questions, data, methods, limitations and results. **Do not submit python code or notebooks.**

 ## Further clarifications

-- The 10-minute time limit for poster presentations is strict, points will be deducted if you take longer.
+- Multiple evaluators vote on each poster.
+All group members must actively participate in explaining their poster.

 - Discussants have to pay attention to their corresponding poster presentation, as the student projects will not be available before the presentations.

-- We have not set a limit on the number of pages of reports but we trust that you will try to be concise.
-Please do not include redundant output or notebook code, your report has to be readable and well-edited.
+- Guideline on how to write a research report: https://www.adelaide.edu.au/writingcentre/ua/media/28/learningguide-writingaresearchreport.pdf

-- You will learn the date when your project presents and when it iss discussant on the week after groups are registered.
+- Guideline on how to make a research poster: https://www.animateyour.science/post/how-to-design-an-award-winning-conference-poster

 The timeline of the project deadlines can be found below.
 The deadlines are up to the end of the day marked by each date.

-- **22.12.2024:** Registration of project groups.
+- **17.12.2024:** Project guidance with Fariba (first session)
-- **07.01.2025:** Project guidance with Fariba (first session)
+- **07.01.2025:** No class
 - **14.01.2025:** Project guidance with Fariba (second session)
 - **28.01.2025:** Poster presentations session day .
-- **11.02.2025:** Submission of the final report.
+- **09.02.2025:** Submission of the final report.

 The steps to do the course project are the following:

 #### 1. Form a group and choose a topic
 Get in touch with fellow students over the course discord server or around lectures to form a group.
-You can use the same group composition as in Introduction to Computational Social Systems, but you don't have to.
+You can get inspiration from the course and lecture materials to find the data and research topic that you and your team like.

 #### 2. Project groups registration
-In the last week before the Christmas break (22.12), your group has to register for the project on TC group assignment.
+In December (02.12), your group has to register for the project on TC group assignment.

 #### 3. Poster presentations

 During poster presentation session, students give **10-minute** presentations about the state of results of their projects.
 Students get questions from lecturers regarding their understanding of the topic and feedback on how to improve the project for the final report (using fdbacker QR codes).

-Each poster at least has to contain four blocks:
+Each poster must contain at least four blocks:

 0) Project title, names of group members
 1) Research question and motivation